threeport/user-docs/docs/guides/deploy-workload-aws.md

 Give Threeport a few minutes to clean up your AWS resources, then remove the control plane.
-If you delete the control plane before it has finished removing the AWS RDS instance, for example, you may be left with dangling resources in AWS.
+If you delete the control plane before it has finished removing the gloo-edge service resource, you will be left with a dangling AWS load balancer which will prevent tearing down all of the AWS infra.

 ```bash
 tptctl down -n test